Tag: pitcher

 Enfield High School yearbook, 1956.

 Then in 1958, Bill Spanswick signed with his favorite team, the Boston Red Sox.
 However, his quick decision was costly.
-He accepted the contract over the phone with Jack Onslow, a Red Sox scout and a former manager of the Hartford Senators.
-Onslow showed up at the Spanswick house the next morning.
-The $4,000 contract was inked at the kitchen table, but Major League Baseball soon revoked a bonus rule and Spanswick lost out on $60,000.
+He accepted the contract over the phone from Jack Onslow – a Red Sox scout and former manager of the Hartford Senators.
+Onslow showed up at the Spanswick residence the next morning, and the $4,000 contract was inked at the kitchen table.
+And yet, Major League Baseball soon revoked a bonus rule and Spanswick lost out on $60,000.

 Nevertheless, Bill Spanswick traveled west to join Boston’s Class-D Midwest League affiliate in Waterloo, Iowa.
-He was promoted mid-year to the Lexington Red Sox of the Nebraska League, posting a 7-4 record with a 3.13 ERA and a league-leading 142 strikeouts.
-In a game against the Superior Senators on August 21, 1958, he tallied 22 strikeouts, a Nebraska League record.
+He was quickly promoted to the Lexington Red Sox of the Nebraska League and posted a 7-4 record with a 3.13 ERA and a league-leading 142 strikeouts.
+In an August 21, 1958, game against the Superior Senators he tallied 22 strikeouts, a Nebraska League record.

 Raleigh wins behind Spanswick, August 4, 1959.

-The following season he advanced to the Carolina League and dominated with the Raleigh Capitals.
+The following season he advanced to the Carolina League and dominated for the Raleigh Capitals.
 His win-loss record soared to 15-4 behind a 2.49 earned run average.
 He led the league in both categories and Raleigh went on to capture the pennant.
-Span was considered a top prospect in the Red Sox organization in 1959, which included other arms such as Dick Radatz, Dave Morehead, Earl Wilson and Wilbur Wood.
+“Span” was considered a top prospect in the Red Sox organization, which included other arms such as Dick Radatz, Dave Morehead, Earl Wilson and Wilbur Wood.

-That same year Jack Onslow signed Bill’s brother, Jim Spanswick.
+That same year Jack Onslow signed Bill’s brother, Jim Spanswick to the Red Sox organization.
 He was another hard-throwing southpaw who chucked three consecutive no-hitters at Enfield High School.
 In the minors, Jim tossed a total of 407 innings with the Red Sox (1960-1962) and the Washington Senators (1963).
 After being released by the Winston-Salem Red Sox in 1964, he took the mound at Colt Park in the Greater Hartford Twilight Baseball League for Herb’s Sports Shop and later for Royal Typewriter.

-Meanwhile, Jim’s older brother worked his way through the minors.
-Bill Spanswick endured a few bumps in the Pacific Coast League with Boston’s Triple-A affiliate, the Seattle Rainiers.
-In 1963, he conquered control problems to become an All-Star and the PCL strikeout king with 209.
-He earned a 14-8 record for the last place Rainers and three of his defeats were by a difference of one run.
+Meanwhile, Jim’s older brother was nearing the major leagues.
+Bill endured minor bumps along the way with Boston’s Triple-A affiliate, the Seattle Rainiers.
+In 1963, he mastered control problems to become an All-Star and the Pacific Coast League strikeout king (209).
+He had a 14-8 record for last place Seattle, and three of his defeats were by a difference of one run.
 During this time, both Spanswick brothers served their country as reserves for the United States Marines Corps.

 Spanswick made his debut by tossing three innings of hitless relief at Fenway Park on April 18, 1964, against the White Sox.
 His first win came on May 8, versus the Washington Senators in a 9-3 victory.
 Bill’s teammates started calling him “Crow” for his dark and bird-like physical features.
 He was known to have a habit of stashing Camel cigarettes in his cap – something he may have learned in the Marines.

 On June 12, 1964, Bill Spanswick faced his toughest opponents yet.
 Mickey Mantle and the New York Yankees beat up on the Red Sox, 10-6 at Yankee Stadium.
-Mantle had two hits and a pair of RBI in the contest.
-It was indicative of Span’s 1964 season.
+Mantle had two hits and a pair of RBI.
+The contest was indicative of Span’s 1964 season.
 He pitched in 29 games with a bloated 6.89 ERA, 55 strikeouts, 44 walks and a 2-3 record.
 The Red Sox sank to eighth in the American League.
-Even though Spanswick showed flashes of brilliance, reporters described his time in Boston as a failure.
+He showed flashes of brilliance, but reporters described his time in Boston as a failure.

 Bill Spanswick, Boston Red Sox, 1964.